djiwondee/ice-may17/README.md

-# Heroku Source Code for IoT Cloud Elite Day in May 2017
+# Heroku App for simulation IoT events sing motion detection on a smart phone

 ## Deploy to Heroku